Start9Labs/documentation/site/source/user-manual/updating.rst

     .. tip:: This guide will cover how to recover existing Embassy 0.3.x service and user data with a newly flashed SD card or Embassy Pro.

 #.
-Obtain the latest copy of embassyOS either by `downloading <https://github.com/Start9Labs/embassy-os/releases/latest>`_ or `building from source <https://github.com/Start9Labs/embassy-os/tree/latest/build>`_.
+Obtain the latest copy of StartOS either by `downloading <https://github.com/Start9Labs/embassy-os/releases/latest>`_ or `building from source <https://github.com/Start9Labs/embassy-os/tree/latest/build>`_.
 #. :ref:`Flash the downloaded image <flashing>` to your microSD card.
 #.
 Insert the microSD card into your Embassy and power it on.